linode/docs/docs/applications/containers/beginners-guide-to-LXD-reverse-proxy/index.md

 author:
   name: Linode
   email: docs@linode.com
 description: 'LXD is a container hypervisor that manages Linux Containers.
 Compared to other uses of Linux Containers, LXD manages system containers which each work just like typical servers.
-This guide shows how to setup a reverse proxy in LXD 3 so that it is possible to host many websites in LXD system containers.'
+This guide shows how to set up a reverse proxy in LXD 3 so that it is possible to host many websites in LXD system containers.'
 keywords: ["container", "lxd", "lxc", "apache", "nginx", "reverse proxy", "virtual machine", "virtualization"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2019-08-13